tableau/wdc3/README.md

 ## Issues

-The WDC 3.0 CLI (taco-toolkit), SDK, and documentation is supported by Tableau.
+The WDC 3.0 CLI (taco-toolkit), SDK, and documentation are supported by Tableau.
 If anything is unclear or appears to be a defect please submit a GitHub Issue in this project or reach out via the [DataDev community](https://community.tableau.com/s/developers).